BergQuester/v8tr.github.io/_drafts/2018-01-22-how-to-upgrade-skills-for-ios-developers.md

 I recommend to study iOS in the following sequence:

-1. Read through the [official Apple's book on Swift][swift-docs].
+1. Read through the [official Apple's guide on Swift][swift-docs].
 Don't try to remember everything, the main goal of this step is to get the overall understanding of the language.
 You will refine your practical skills following the next step.
 2. Study [Developing iOS 11 Apps with Swift by Stanford University][standord-course] video course.
 It's the best practical course on iOS development and it's completely free.
 Type and run every example and by the end of the course you will confident enough to implement a full-fledge app on your own.

 ### Swift or Objective-C?